-Medical Technologies segment sales in 2013 increased by \$64.4 million, of which \$68.4 million was attributable to the NDS acquisition.
-The effect of changes in foreign currency rates was nominal in 2013.
-Excluding the impact of NDS, Medical Technologies sales decreased \$4.0 million, or 15.5%, primarily due to a decline in volume in our medical grade thermal printer products, which was largely driven by end of life programs with certain customer product platforms and to a lesser extent lower hospital capital spending.
+Medical Technologies segment sales in 2013 increased by \$64.4 million, or 248.4%, versus the prior year.
+A \$68.4 million increase in sales attributable to the NDS acquisition was partially offset by a decline in volume in our medical grade thermal printer products, which was largely driven by end of life programs with certain customer product platforms and, to a lesser extent, lower hospital capital spending.